Sparika/draft-corre-quic-throughput-testing/draft-corre-quic-throughput-testing.md

 - Available Control-Flow Credits and QUIC CWND
 - Path Maximum Transmission Unit (MTU)

+There are multiple changes between TCP and QUIC impacting the throughput testing methodology.
+Firstly, the multiple QUIC headers and frames result in overheads variable in size which in turn impact the computation for the maximum achievable QUIC throughput.
+Secondly, QUIC provide streams which can be used for throughput testing but which may also result in variable overheads.
+Both points are discussed in {{transferttimeratio}}.

-With respect to QUIC Throughput testing, the impacting changes between TCP and QUIC are congestion control genericity and receiver-controlled control flow credits instead of a sliding receiver window.
+Thirdly, QUIC provides congestion control genericity and receiver-controlled control flow credits instead of the TCP sliding receiver window.
 While QUIC Loss Detection and Congestion Control {{RFC9002}} specifies a congestion controller similar to TCP NewReno~{{RFC6582}}, the signals QUIC provides for congestion control are generic and are designed to support different sender-side algorithms.
-In this document, we assume that QUIC uses a transmitting side congestion controller with a congestion window (QUIC CWND) similar to TCP CWND.
+In this document, the achievable QUIC Throughput is that amount of data per unit of time that QUIC transports when in the QUIC Equilibrium state.
 Derived from Round-Trip Time (RTT) and network Bottleneck Bandwidth (BB), the Bandwidth-Delay Product (BDP) determines the Send and Received Socket buffer sizes required to achieve the maximum QUIC Throughput.
-Then, with the help of slow start and congestion avoidance algorithms, a QUIC CWND is calculated based on the IP network path loss rate.
+Throughout this document, "maximum achievable throughput" refers to the theoretical achievable throughput when QUIC is in the Equilibrium state.
+In this document, we assume that QUIC uses a transmitting side congestion controller with a congestion window (QUIC CWND) and congestion controller states similar to TCP NewReno.

 ~~~
                  New path or      +------------+